Fucloea/scheduler/README.md

 http://localhost:8000/redoc
 ```

 ## About the current code

-1. The POST /jobs endpoint takes in a unique job_name and any number of job_fields.
+1. The POST /jobs endpoint takes in a **unique job_name and any number of job_fields**.
 No validation is done on the job_fields.

-2. The job is scheduled using APScheduler, and saved to the database.
+2. The job is **scheduled using APScheduler**, and saved to the database.

-3. The scheduler picks up the job_fields are writes them to a log file with the same name as the job_name.
+3. The scheduler picks up the job_fields and **writes them to a log file, in the intervals provided in the cron**, with the same name as the job_name.
 This is to mimic the flow of the scheduler pushing data into a queue, if this were a full-fledged application.

 4. The GET /jobs endpoint returns all the active jobs from the job_store.